alphagov/paas-cf/README.md

 ## Concourse credentials

-The environment setup script generates the concourse ATC password for the admin user, based on the AWS credentials, the environment name and the application name.
+By default, the environment setup script generates the concourse ATC password for the admin user, based on the AWS credentials, the environment name and the application name.
+If the `CONCOURSE_ATC_PASSWORD` environment variable is set, this will be used instead.
+These credentials are output by all of the pipeline deployment tasks.

 These credentials will also be used by the *Deployer Concourse*.

-If you are the owner of the environment with the original AWS credentials, run `TARGET_CONCOURSE=bootstrap ./concourse/scripts/environment.sh` to get them again.

-If not, it can be found in the `basic_auth_password` property of `concourse-manifest.yml` in the state bucket.
+If necessary, the concourse password can be found in the `basic_auth_password` property of `concourse-manifest.yml` in the state bucket.

 You can also learn the credentials from the `atc` process arguments: